ibm-cloud-docs/key-protect/settings-network-policy.md

 {: #managing-network-access-policy-settings}

 A network access policy for {{site.data.keyword.keymanagementserviceshort}}
-service instances is an extra policy that customers can use to block a
+instances is an extra policy that customers can use to block a
 {{site.data.keyword.keymanagementserviceshort}} instance from getting API requests from public or private networks.